 The frequency bandwidth for streaming expands up to 9.5 kHz, allowing for a higher quality sound.
 Your audiologist can use an app called ReSound Assist to fine-tune your hearing aid remotely at your request to save you from an in-person visit.
 The hearing aid is also rechargeable, using a lithium-ion battery with full battery power after one overnight charge.
 Users just have to put the hearing aids in the charging station overnight.
 Users can expect 30 hours of battery life or 24 hours if streaming audio for 50 percent of the time.

-Best for high-quality audio
+Great for high-quality audio

-Best for tinnitus
+Our pick for tinnitus relief

 Widex Beyond Fusion 2